Albizia adianthifolia var. adianthifolia

 Flowers

 These plants are monoecious (having both male and female reproductive organs on the same plant).
-The sweet-scented, creamy white attractive Flowers usually appear with the new leaves and stand up above them.
+The many sweet-scented, creamy white attractive Flowers usually appear with the new leaves and stand up above them.
 They develop in a relatively large, globose, half-spherical Inflorescence supported by a Peduncle (stalk of flower cluster).
-Although fewer in number, the individual Flowers are larger than most Albizia species and are either bisexual (shorter, outer flowers) or male (larger inner flowers).
+Although fewer in number, the individual Flowers are larger than most species and are either bisexual (the shorter, outer flowers) or male (the larger inner flowers).
 Each flower is 5‑merous (referring to the number of parts) and actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than one plane passing through the axis).
 The bell-shaped whitish and externally hairy Calyx is small – up to 5mm long and the Sepals are joined to about halfway up.
-The Corolla has 5 greenish white Petals in a funnel shape and double the length of the sepal tube (up to 1,3cm long).
-The Vexillum (standard petal) is shortly clawed and obovate (egg-shaped – with the narrower end at the base).
-The 2 wing petals are free and the remaining 2 keel petals are joined.
+The Corolla has 5 greenish white Petals in a funnel shape and are double the length of the sepal tube (up to 1,3cm long).
+The Vexillum (the standard or banner petal; the broad upper petal) has a shortly clawed base and is obovate (egg-shaped – with the narrower end at the base).
+The adjacent two wing petals are free and the remaining two keel petals are joined.

-The numerous Stamens are up to 3,5cm long, often pink, red or green and united towards the base in a Staminal tube.
-They become distinctly exserted (sticking out; projecting) beyond the Perianth (collective term for the calyx and corolla).
-Their Filaments are Diadelphous (when stamens are united by their filaments to form 2 groups with the one Vexillary stamen (in front of the standard petal) free and the remaining 9 joined.
+The numerous Stamens (male reproductive parts of a flower) are up to 3,5cm long, often pink, red or green and united towards the base in a Staminal tube.
+The stamens become distinctly exserted (sticking out; projecting) beyond the Perianth (collective term for the calyx and corolla).
+Their Filaments (the slender stalk that supports each anther) are Diadelphous (when stamens are united by their filaments to form 2 groups leaving one Vexillary stamen (in front of the standard petal) free, and the remaining 9 are joined.
 The Anthers are peltate (shield shaped) with their thecae (pollen sacs) opening upwards.
 The sub-sessile, oblong Ovary has several ovules present.
 The Style eventually extends beyond the stamens.
-This occurs after the pollen has been shed and helps to ensure cross-pollination.
+This delayed extension occurs after the pollen has been shed and helps to ensure cross-pollination.
 (Aug-Jan).

 Fruit

 The hairy, light brown, mature, papery and dehiscent Fruit is a cross-veined, pendulous Pod with a conspicuous margin.
 Pods are large – up to 19 x 3,5cm and produced in large numbers.
 Each flattish pod is distinctly raised around each of the up to 10 flat, brown visible Seeds.
 Bumps on the pod indicate the positions of the seeds.
-After about 10 months, the pods mature and dehisces – leaving behind the empty open pod on the tree, which remains there for some time.
-(Aug-Oct the following year).
+After about 10 months, the pods mature and dehisces – leaving behind the empty open pod on the tree.
+These remains there for some time.

 Distribution & Ecology

 This plant is a pioneer species (hardy species that are the first to colonize new or previously disturbed areas).
 The normally flat, wide spreading crown and horizontally growing leaves distinguish it from surrounding trees.
-Most of these trees normally grow below 1 000m altitude in moist tropical areas and are Located along the east coastal and low altitude open forests, woodlands, in ravines, moist bushveld, on forest margins and wooded grasslands.
-They occur naturally in the Eastern Cape – from about Port St Johns, KwaZulu-Natal, Mpumalanga e.g. Kruger North-west of Punda Maria, Limpopo, Northern Province, Swaziland, Mozambique (southern and central northeast) and into tropical Africa – including Senegal and Ethiopia.
+Most of these trees normally grow below 1 000m altitude in moist tropical areas and are Located along the east coastal and low altitude open forests.
+They occur in woodlands, in ravines, moist bushveld, on forest margins and wooded grasslands.
+Provincially occurrence is in the Eastern Cape – from about Port St Johns, KwaZulu-Natal, Mpumalanga e.g. Kruger North-west of Punda Maria, Limpopo, and Northern Province.
+Beyond South Africa they occur in Eswatini (Swaziland), Mozambique (southern and central and northeast) and into tropical Africa – including Senegal and Ethiopia.
 It also occurs in Madagascar.
 Trees produces a sweet-smelling Gum (a water-soluble sugary polysaccharide that is exuded to seal wounds and prevent infection by bacteria and fungi.
 It also helps prevent trees from freezing in winter).
-Elephant and Blue-duiker browse the Leaves, Pods and Seeds.
-Sunbirds and insects seeking nectar, visit the Flowers.
+Elephant and Blue-duiker (the smallest duiker species (Philantomba monticola) browse the Leaves, Pods and Seeds.
+Sunbirds, and insects seeking nectar, visit the Flowers.
 Larvae of the little Pale Babul Blue butterfly (Azanus mirza) feed on the flowers.
 Larvae of the butterflies that feed on Leaves include the Albizia sailor (Neptis laeta), Kersten’s Ciliate blue (Anthene kersteni – peak visibility in summer), the Blue-spotted Emperor (Charaxes cithaeron). – mostly seen from March to May, and the Satyr Emperor (Charaxes ethalion) is common in forest edges, flatlands, along the coast and mountains).

 Ethnobotany